omerwe/polyfun/README.md

 <br>
 <br>

-# Update on availability of UK Biobank LD matrices (February 24 2023)
-We recently disabled access to the UK Biobank LD matrices due to prohivitely large costs associated with user downloads of these matrices.
-Our current cloud storage provider (the Broad Institute cloud) charges us prohibitively large amounts for user downloads of LD matrices.
-The costs approached $100K over the last few months.
-We're actively looking for an alternative cloud storage provider.
-If anyone has a suggested cloud storage provider that can store large datasets (>3TB) at reasonable costs, please let us know! (please write a response at [issue #144](https://github.com/omerwe/polyfun/issues/144)).

 # Manual
 We provide a detailed manual of PolyFun, PolyLoc and PolyPred in the [Wiki page](https://github.com/omerwe/polyfun/wiki).
 If you run into any issues, please check [the FAQ](https://github.com/omerwe/polyfun/wiki/7.-FAQ) first.